The Ultimate Local’s Guide to Antigua and Barbuda Beyond the Beaches

 1. Rent a car and get lost

-There is such a variety of landscapes in such a little space that will blow your mind.
-The local transportation is not reliable and not really suitable for exploring around.
+There is such a variety of landscapes in such a small space that will blow your mind.
+The local transportation is not reliable and not suitable for exploring around.
 There are also many amazing tours that I will explain in a bit.

 2. Spend the day on one of the spectacular Antigua beaches, especially this one